 What is a Birth Map?
 It is like a birth plan, an idea of the direction you want your labor and birth to go.
 Sure, you want a "healthy baby, healthy mama" in the end, but the way you get there matters too.
 Do you want an epidural?
 Do you want to have an un-medicated birth?
 Do you want a Birth Photographer (resources page!), a Doula (yes, you do! :), your Mom, friends, etc?
 Do you want to encapsulate your placenta?
 Do you want music?
 Delayed cord clamping?
 Do you want to avoid a c-section?
 Are you afraid of tearing, pooping or losing control?
 What if you choose to/need to have a c-section?
 Do you know about gentle c-sections?
 There are a mulitiude of items to think about, talk about and read about to prepare for your labor and birth journey.
 We all know birth is unpredictable! :) Having a plan that is flexible will be the most helpful.

 Need Help writing a birth map?
-"Birth Map Package" 2 hours of time spent talking, discovering and planning - in the end you will have your own Birth Map based on your choices, preferences, experiences and expecations.
-Only $125 I travel to you!
-(Travel time not included in 2 hours.
-Travel within 20 miles of Tigard, OR)
+"Birth Map Package" 2 hours of time spent talking, discovering and planning - in the end you will have your own Birth Map based on your choices, preferences, experiences and expectations.
+Only $125 I travel to you (can also be done over google hang-out/zoom) (Travel time not included in 2 hours.
+Travel within 15 miles of Tigard, OR Will travel further with an added gas/mileage fee)

 Here is an example of a Birth Map, shared with permission: